 I'm a Boulder Colorado-based cartoonist, humorist, and illustrator - and began writing and drawing when I was old enough to hold a crayon without also eating it.
 This early self-imposed dietary

-restriction led to work for some school media outlets, (the pre-school media outlet was the back of a spare Pampers.)
+restriction led to work for some school media and newspapers, (the pre-school media outlet was the back of a spare Pampers.)

 After graduation, I was an art director for a 10,000 employee company near Chicago creating artwork and humor for sleep-inducing presentations - to firms like Boeing, Ford, General Motors, and Northrup Grumman.
-In my spare time, I also created political cartoons for syndication to newspapers in the Midwest.
+In my spare time, I also created political cartoons for syndication to newspapers.

 After two years, I quit my corporate job and moved to Colorado, to ski and to create a comic strip for international syndication.
 The former takes little effort, making it a perfect counter to the latter, which is a pursuit with notoriously low odds of success.

-With a new family, I also began illustrating books and writing & drawing humor for corporations.
-That grew beyond my expectations, so I withdrew from newspapers, (which are now sadly on life-support.)
+With a new family, I took a part-time job, and also began illustrating books and writing & drawing humor for corporations.
+The latter grew beyond my expectations, so I withdrew from newspapers, (which are now sadly on life-support.)

 ----------------